Tests show contaminant found in vaping products linked to deadly lung illnesses

 An FDA spokesman said the agency is “looking into potential leads regarding any particular constituent or compound that may be at issue.”
 The FDA is analyzing sample for a broad range of chemicals, including nicotine, THC, other cannabinoids, “cutting agents” that may be used to dilute liquids, other additives, pesticides, opioids, poisons and toxins.

-“The number of samples received continues to increase and we now have over 100 samples for testing,” spokesman Michael Felberbaum said Thursday.
+“The number of samples received continues to increase and we now have over 100 samples for testing,” FDA spokesman Michael Felberbaum said Thursday.

 Not all the samples are suitable for testing.
 The FDA analyzed 12 viable nicotine samples and 18 viable THC products, state officials said.
 Vitamin E acetate was found in 10 of the 18 THC products.